ConnorMcGhie/cp1404practicals/prac_02/REFLECTION.md

 ## What are you currently doing poorly for practicals in this subject that you will change?

-i dont know twin, its week 2 and i haven't gotten feedback yet
+i dont know brochacho, its week 2 and i haven't gotten feedback yet

 ## What are you doing really well for practicals in this subject?